TheBluestBluester/omegga-LimitedAmmo/README.md

 ammodis (ammo box savefile name without .brs) (cooldown in seconds) (password)

 If done correctly the ammo box of your choice should spawn ontop of the brick.

+## Creating custom ammo boxes.
+To make the ammo box functional add a brick ON TOP of the ammo box and add an interact component.

+Then you write in "Print to console" the following:

+limitedammo (ammo type as a number) (ammo amount) (should the ammo box disappear upon clicking (0 / 1))

+Once you finished your ammo box put it into "AmmoBoxes" folder inside the plugin.